NubSh0t/Pyopengl-2d-wrapper-library/README.md

 # Pyopengl-2d-wrapper-library
-Wrapper Library using Pyopengl for rendering in 2d
+Wrapper Library made by me using Pyopengl for rendering in 2d